 It’s all kind of understandable, because everyone knows GR stamps are for George IV.
 The problem is that Weiss used the mark well into the 20th century, and they weren’t the only ones.

-This Joseph Rodgers ink eraser has an unambiguous GR stamp (I got it assuming it was George IV), but the handle is made of vulcanized rubber, a material that didn’t come into use until the 1870’s, and it is also stamped England, which wasn’t used until 1890, when the McKinley tariff7 went into effect and mandated that all items made for international sale would bear their country of origin.
+This Joseph Rodgers ink eraser has an unambiguous GR stamp (I got it assuming it was George IV), but the handle is made of vulcanized rubber, a material that didn’t come into use until the 1870’s, and it is also stamped England, which wasn’t used until 1890, when the McKinley tariff ((a broad, complicated, impressively protectionist American law that was not as universally applied as you might think)) went into effect and mandated that all items made for international sale would bear their country of origin.

 That should help clarify the English monarch stamps, and I hope it demonstrates a little bit why rote knowledge is dangerous.
 If you come across a razor with a crown stamp and two letters that aren’t covered here (I’ve seen some), chances are good they aren’t English.